 It was a two-storied house on the south-east side of the fourth level, with one long side of the house facing the garden, and the front view looking on a quiet side street.
 With two others of similar kind it was situated on a plot of land that must once have been the estate of a prosperous merchant or minor noble in bygone days, arranged on three sides around the garden.
 It consisted of the generous main room, the kitchen, a small tiled chamber used for bathing and washing, and two narrow rooms for storage on the ground floor; and four small upstairs rooms, two the bedrooms of the family and the third used as Beregond’s study.
 The last room served occasionally as a guestroom – Diegan had slept there when he had come to keep Bergil company – and to deposit some odds and ends.

 Beregond wondered, again, for how long he and Bergil would be able to call this “home”, given the King’s ambiguous edict, and how soon he must truly ‘go forth from the City of Minas Tirith’ (4).
 He hoped that, at least for the time being, they would both be allowed to stay here in their home in the city – if not for his own sake, then at least for Bergil’s.
-It was one of the most pressing questions he would have to ask tomorrow, also in light of the fact that there existed no accommodations in Ithilien ready for the use of the new White Company, even less for members of their families.
+It was one of the most pressing questions he would have to ask tomorrow, particularly in light of the fact that, to his knowledge, there existed no accommodations in Ithilien ready for the use of the new White Company, even less for members of their families.

 His late wife had found the location of their present home when they had searched for a place in Minas Tirith to build a home and family together, and they had been very happy here, until she and their daughter had died.

 Beregond had wanted to move out at first, not wishing to confront the absence, the emptiness where Faelivrin had been before.
 But he had abstained, for the sake of his son, whom he had not wanted to be torn away from familiar surroundings on top of the shock of losing his mother and baby sister.